Luigi Agliardi

 Luigi Agliardi was an Italian Major General during the late 19th and early 20th centuries.
-He was known for his extensive service, participating in the First Italo-Ethiopian War, the Boxer Rebellion and the Italo-Turkish War before his promotion to Major General in 1914.
+He was known for his extensive service, participating in the First Italo-Ethiopian War, the Boxer Rebellion and the Italo-Turkish War before his promotion to major general in 1914.
 He was also known as a figure during the Red Week as he was taken prisoner by the socialists which caused a controversy within his military career.

 Early Military Career

 Luigi was born on June 5, 1858, as the son of Luigi and Elisa Bertoli.
-He began attending the Scuola Militare Teulié in October 1874 before transferring to the Military Academy of Modena from where he would graduate on October 10, 1877, with the rank of Second Lieutenant.
+He began attending the Scuola Militare Teulié in October 1874 before transferring to the Military Academy of Modena from where he would graduate on October 10, 1877, with the rank of second lieutenant.
 He then served as a Bersaglieri before taking part in the First Italo-Ethiopian War with the rank of captain.
-He was then promoted to Major in 1898 but left for China two years later on July 1, 1900.
+He was then promoted to major in 1898 but left for China two years later on July 1, 1900.
 During the rebellion, he commanded the 1st Infantry Battalion consisting of four Bersaglieri regiments along with Lieutenant Colonel Tommaso Salsa under the command of Colonel Vincenzo Garioni.
-Agilardi was then promoted to Colonel in 1909 and given command of the 29th Infantry Regiment and later given command of the 3rd Bersaglieri Regiment in 1911 but was then transferred to the 11th Bersaglieri Regiment.
+Agilardi was then promoted to colonel in 1909 and given command of the 29th Infantry Regiment and later given command of the 3rd Bersaglieri Regiment in 1911 but was then transferred to the 11th Bersaglieri Regiment.

 He'd lead the regiment during the Italo-Turkish War, fighting in Tripolitania and Cyrenaica.
 For his services in Ethiopia and Libya, he was awarded the officer of the Military Order of Savoy, the Bronze Medal of Military Valor and the Silver Medal of Military Valor.
-On 1914, he was promoted to Major General and assumed command of the Casale Military Brigade.
+In 1914, he was promoted to major general and assumed command of the Casale Military Brigade.